What Is Contour Interval?

 Occasionally a map may have many contour lines such that it becomes tough for the cartographer to tag the elevations of each contour line.

-Therefore, to create the map simpler to read and less cumbersome, every fifth (5th) contour line from the mean sea level is usually named with its elevation and sometimes bolded a little bit larger than the rest.
+Therefore, to create the map simpler to read and less cumbersome, every fifth (5th) contour line from the mean sea level is usually named after its elevation and sometimes bolded a little bit larger than the rest.
 These bolded and named contour lines are usually related to the index contour lines.

 2. Intermediate Contour Line